My Training Partner

-Oliver Dillon, my 19-year old grandson, is my inspiration and my hero.
+Oliver Dillon, my 22-year old grandson, is my inspiration and my hero.
 He is severely disabled.
 We do not have a medical diagnosis, but Ollie displays many of the symptoms of Angelman Syndrome.

 Ollie is one of five children of my daughter, Amy, and her husband, Simon.
 They are wonderful parents, and I am so proud of how they have handled this huge challenge in their lives.
 Each of Ollie’s four siblings and his extended family of aunts, uncles, grandparents and cousins treat him like every other member of the family, and he loves being around them.

-Ollie is in a special education school and receives intense physical, occupational and speech therapy at school and from private and public therapy service providers.
-His doctors, teachers and therapists are wonderful.
+Ollie was in a special education school and received intense physical, occupational and speech therapy at school and from private and public therapy service providers.
+His doctors, teachers and therapists were wonderful.
 He climbs his own Mt.
 Everest every day of every week of his life.
 I have such enormous respect for his courage and stamina.

 I am so proud of Ollie and so privileged to be his grandpa.
 Despite the frustration at not having answers, we are not giving up.
 We will continue to search for a diagnosis so we can find treatment options for Ollie.
 Please keep him in your thoughts and prayers.
 He means everything to us.